Hell Is Where the Home Is

-Hell Is Where the Home Is, also known as Trespassers, is a 2018 American home invasion thriller film directed by Orson Oblowitz.
+Hell Is Where the Home Is, also known as Trespassers, is a 2018 American home invasion horror film directed by Orson Oblowitz.
 The film stars Angela Trimbur, Janel Parrish, Jonathan Howard, Zach Avery, and Fairuza Balk.

 Principal photography began in Malibu, California in August 2017.
 The film had its world premiere at the London FrightFest Film Festival on August 26, 2018.

-Premise
+Plot

-Two couples rent a luxury home in the desert to get away from it all and enjoy a fun weekend together - Sarah and Joseph are in a long term relationship dealing with loss of their baby and Estelle and Victor are in a newer relationship which he clearly dominates much to the chagrin of Sarah.
+Two couples rent a luxury home in the desert to get away from it all and enjoy a fun weekend together - Sarah and Joseph are in a long-term relationship dealing with loss of their baby.
+Estelle and Victor are in a newer relationship which he clearly dominates much to the chagrin of Sarah.
 The two women reconnect after admitting they could have tried harder to keep in touch.

 On the second night a mysterious woman knocks on the door claiming to be a neighbour, who knows the house owners and asks to use the phone as she is having car trouble.
 Sarah wants to allow her in but Victor protests.
 Eventually they allow her in to make a call and she claims to have called home to assure the babysitter and her son she is safe.
-After offering Sarah and Joseph unwanted advice she heads back to call a tow truck.
+After offering Sarah and Joseph unwanted advice, she heads back to call a tow truck.

-After a while with the woman still in the house and her car not being on the side of the road any longer along with Estelle catching her out as not knowing the home owners Victor decides to kick her out.
+After a while with the woman still in the house and her car not being on the side of the road any longer along with Estelle catching her out as not knowing the home owners, Victor decides to kick her out.
 She refuses to leave and demands some water and heads to the kitchen.
-Sarah calls the police as Victor grabs the stranger and demands she leave as Estelle tries to calm him, as the three struggle the woman slips and falls onto the counter top the stem of a glass pierces her eyeball and she falls back dead.
+Sarah calls the police as Victor grabs the stranger and demands she leave as Estelle tries to calm him.
+The three struggle until the woman slips and falls onto the counter top.
+The stem of a glass pierces her eyeball and she falls back dead.

 Panicked Victor finds a gun on the strange womans body and turns on his friends.
 He forces Joseph to help him clean up the blood soaked kitchen, Estelle joins them and when Victor is out of earshot she tells Joseph that her boyfriend is violent and that when he finds out the truth he will be enraged indicating the two have a secret.

 Later they decide to be honest so Joseph and Estelle confess the affair and as warned Victor becomes violent, he attacks Estelle and in defense she stabs him with a knife just as the lights go out.
 Victor points the gun at her head but drops it just as the police knock on the front door.